 , where we will have an object of the week, Georgian News and more.

-If you want to explore further, visit the National Trust for Scotland!
+For a further insight into the city's Georgian past, you can also visit the National Trust for Scotland!
 A visit to Pollok House

-at Clarkston (open Sunday afternoon's 2 - 4 pm) allows the visitor to see how Glasgow Tobacco Lords spent their cash on becoming Country gentlemen.
+at Clarkston (open Sunday afternoons 2-4 pm) shows how the Glasgow Tobacco Lords spent their cash on becoming country gentlemen.